ONLYOFFICE/onlyoffice-jira/README.md

   atlas-package
   ```

-## Using Jira ONLYOFFICE integration plugin
+## Using ONLYOFFICE app for Jira

-With the ONLYOFFICE integration plugin, you can view, edit and co-author office files attached to tasks right within your Jira dashboard.
+With the ONLYOFFICE app, you can view, edit and co-author office files attached to tasks right within your Jira dashboard.

 To edit documents, click the ONLYOFFICE Docs icon next to the name of an attachment - the corresponding online editor will be opened in a new tab.